Skjesper/GoldenBeetlebug/discussion.md

-Page for ideas and discussion
+# Page for ideas and discussion

-testing projectstoday

-more information about project
+# More information about project